AkivaKn/advent_2023_day3/README.md

 ## Challenge Description

-The challenge involves identifying and totalling all numeric "part numbers" in a 2d "engine schematic" that are adjacent (horizontally, vertically, or diagonally) to any symbols except for a period.
+Part 1 of the challenge involves identifying and totalling all numeric "part numbers" in a 2d "engine schematic" that are adjacent (horizontally, vertically, or diagonally) to any symbols except for a period.
 Numbers not adjacent to symbols are excluded from the total.
+Part 2 involves calculating the total gear ratios in an "engine schematic".
+A gear ratio is the multiplication of 2 numbers adjacent to a *.
+Only gears that have exactly two part numbers adjacent are included.

 ## Technologies used